e271828e/Flight.jl/README.md

 - A lightweight, domain-agnostic engine for causal modeling and simulation of complex systems with hybrid dynamics (`FlightCore`).

-- A library of high-fidelity, reusable physics and engineering models (`FlightLib`).
+- A library of high-fidelity, reusable physics and engineering models (`FlightPhysics`).

 - A collection of application examples (`FlightApps`).